kenorb/katacoda-scenarios/corda-ansible-install/step10.md

 - `systemctl status corda.service --no-pager`{{execute}}

-Please also verify that your node is listening on port 10002, before proceeding to the next step.
+Please also verify that your node is listening on port 10002, before completing this final step.

 ## Common errors